 When sighted, entire family groups are herded and driven to shore where they face a painful and lingering death.
 Blunt-ended metal hooks are sunk into their blowholes, then they are dragged up the beach and their spinal columns severed with knives.
 Their cries pierce the air, calves call out for their mothers.
 But not a single whale escapes the cruel fate that awaits them on a Faroese beach.
 The main target is the long-finned pilot whale, but both bottlenose dolphins and Atlantic white-sided dolphins are also taken.
 Northern bottlenose whales that strand also end up on the dinner plate.

 How many whales and dolphins are killed in the Faroe Islands?

 This annual hunt is known as the ‘Grindadráp’.
-The claim is that hunts are non-commercial, undertaken by communities who share the bounty.
-But there is evidence of meat and blubber for sale in supermarkets and restaurants across the islands.
-Over the last 20 years, almost 20,000 small whales and dolphins have been killed in the ‘grinds’.
+The claim is that hunts are non-commercial, undertaken by communities who share the bounty however a recent amendment to national legislation now allows for the meat from hunts to be sold commercially.
+Over the last 20 years, over 20,000 small whales and dolphins have been killed in the ‘grinds’ and other hunts.
 With no official quotas in place, the islanders are free to take as many as they want.

 Facts about whale hunts in the Faroe Islands

 - The ‘grind’ is a distressing hunt that can last for hours, and from which no whale ever escapes- whole pods/family groups are routinely wiped out

 - Over 20,000 whales and dolphins have been slaughtered over the last 20 years

 - Eating the meat and blubber is a proven health hazard